Math Models in Nature

 Can Math Explain How Animals Get Their Patterns?

 This video looks at Alan Turing's Reaction-Diffusion Model, which mathematically defines how patterns might be formed in Nature.
-Turing, the father of computers, created a set of formulas that describe how these patterns could be created.
-Biologists are now looking to see if they can find evidence of Turing's Reaction-Diffusion Model in the real life. learn more
+Turing, the father of computers, created a set of formulas… learn more

 resource URL thumbnail